How to Improve Your SEO Rankings Using Pillar Pages

 If you want to rank during peak season, you can’t wait until the last minute.
 The real work starts way earlier, like 4 to 6 months before the actual event or seasonal push.
 That gives you enough time to dig through past trends, spot patterns, and actually build content that hits the mark when people start searching.

-For example, if you’re trying to rank for Christmas-related content, you’re already behind if you start in November.
-You should be locking in those keywords by July or August so the content has time to get crawled, indexed, and maybe even start picking up traffic before the rush.
+As an example, when ranking Christmas related content, you are already behind when you begin in November.
+You need to be locking in those key words by July or August so the content would have a chance to be crawled, indexed and even pick up traffic before the rush.

-Tools like Google Trends, Semrush, and Ahrefs are solid for spotting those repeat spikes.
+The tools such as Google Trends, Semrush and Ahrefs are good to identify those recurrent spikes.
 You can see when people started searching last year and use that as your cue to start.
 However, don’t rely solely on public tools; your own site data is equally important.
 Look at when your traffic jumped last season, what people clicked on, and what they ignored.
 That’s how you fine-tune the keyword list so it actually works for your audience.

 Keyword Tools also Show Related Keywords and questions.
 Incorporating these into your content can improve visibility and engagement.
 For instance, answering “What are the best spring travel destinations?” can help capture seasonal search traffic.